isabella232/media-analytics.en-1/help/media-reports/media-workspace-panels/average-minute-audience.md

 ---
 # Media Average Minute Audience {#media-average-minute-audience}

-Media Analytics customers can use average minute audience to better understand average consumption of their content.
-Using average minute audience, customers can compare similar programming, for example, sports to sports or comedy to comedy.
-Customers can also compare completely different programming.
-For example, customers can compare live events to drama or reality programs to sport programs.
-In addition, customers can compare linear TV average minute metrics.
+Media Analytics customers can use the average minute audience panel to better understand average consumption of their content.
+Average minute audience enables comparisons of programming of any length or genre.
+In addition, customers can compare or append this digital average minute audience to linear TV average minute metrics.
+This panel gives more flexibility to measure the average audience for custom time periods, as well as when the duration classification has been updated after the fact.
+The current average minute audience metric only works if the duration is available at processing time.

 ## Media Average Minute Audience Panel in Analysis Workspace